 What are Organizational Units?

 In production environments OUs are usually organized around policy boundaries like the branch locations or departments in a business.
-In this lab we will create a basic OU structure based on branch locations.
+Administrators can delegate permissions and apply Group Policy Objects (GPOs) to associated users or computers without affecting the entire domain.

 Creating Organizational Units

-To create the OU structure on the DC, click on the Windows icon on the task bar.
+To create an OU structure in AD, click on the Windows icon on the task bar.
 In the list of applications on the DC, click on “Windows Administrative Tools” and choose “Active Directory Users and Computers” (ADUC).

 In ADUC right click on the root domain (e.g., techwayfarer.com) and choose New > Organizational Unit.